software-tools-books/js4ds/_en/core.md

 ```
 {: title="src/core/functions-classic.js"}

-- Definition is:
+Its definition consists of the keyword `function`,
-  - Keyword `function`
+its name,
-  - Function name
+a parameterized list of [parameters](#g:parameter) (which might be empty),
-  - Possibly-empty list of [parameters](#g:parameter) in parentheses
+and its body.
-  - Body
+We can use `return` to explicitly return a value at any time;
-- Use `return` to explicitly return a value at any time
+if nothing is returned,
-  - If nothing returned, result is `undefined`
+the function's result is `undefined`.

-- Every function is a [scope](#g:scope)
+One oddity of JavaScript is that almost anything can be compared to almost anything else.
-  - Parameters and variables created inside function are [local](#g:local-variable)
+Here are a few tests that demonstrate this:

 ```js
 const allTests = [